Planning a Course of Study

 General Degree Requirements: Master’s Degree

-The general and specific degree requirements for a master’s degree are described in a separate Graduate Catalog, available online.
-Master’s degrees are available in the fields of Business, Computing, Counseling, Education, Nursing, Religion, and Social Work.
-A DNP (Doctorate of Nursing Practice) is also available.
+The general and specific degree requirements for a master’s degree are described in a separate Graduate Catalog, available by writing to the respective graduate school or to the Graduate Dean’s office.
+Master’s degrees are available in the fields of Business, Counseling, Education, Nursing, Religion, and Social Work.

 Seniors Enrolling in Graduate Courses.
 Seniors within 30 credit hours of completing requirements for the bachelor’s degree may apply for admission to graduate courses.
 The applicant must have an overall cumulative grade point average of 3.00 (B) or higher and be recommended by the department/school chair or dean of his or her respected program.